tscnlab/LightLogR/README.md

 [*MeLiDos*](https://www.melidos.eu) project to address these issues.
 The package aims to provide tools for:

-- Generation of data and metadata files

-- Conversion of common file formats
+- import from common measurement devices (see below for a list of supported devices)

-- Validation of light logging data
+- Validation and processing of light logging data

-- Verification of crucial metadata
+- Visualization of light exposure data, both exploratory and publication ready

-- Calculation of common analysis parameters
+- Calculation of common analysis parameters (see below for a list of metrics)

+To come:

+- Import, creation, and verification of crucial metadata

 - Semi-automated analysis and visualization (both command-line and GUI-based)